jpbempel/jpbempel.github.io/_posts/jvm-debug-symbols.md

         at org.apache.tomcat.util.threads.TaskThread$WrappingRunnable.run(TaskThread.java:61) [tomcat-embed-core-9.0.45.jar!/:na]
         at java.lang.Thread.run(Thread.java:748) [na:1.8.0_272]
 ```
-But how does the JVM manage to keep track of these line information, especially with JITed code?
+The rest of this post details how does the JVM manage to keep track of these line information without resorting to any additional files (debug symbols), and especially with JITed code.

 ## javac

 The first step is with java compiler `javac`.
-From inline documentation, you can pass `-g` option to include the debug information in the compiled classfile:
+You can use `-g` option to include/exclude the debug information in the compiled classfile:

 ```
 javac --help